WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 Declutching control is essentially the opposite of latching.
 Instead of locking the device, it is allowed to move freely (no PTO force) for a portion of the oscillation.
-Often, declutching is used when the wave period is smaller than the natural period, allowing the device motion to "catch up" to the wave motion.
+Often, declutching is used when the wave period is smaller than the resonant period, allowing the device motion to "catch up" to the wave motion.
 Declutching is also considered a passive control method.